jan-brabec/microimaging_histology_DIB/README.md

 # How to recreate the coregistered data from raw data
 1. Clone this repository to Your computer.
 Analysis performed with MATLAB version R2020a so make sure you have installed MATLAB first.
 2. Download the data from [AIDA repository](https://aida-doi-repository.github.io) and paste them into folder "data" at the same level as this directory (microimaging_histology_DIB).
-This directory contains both raw and processed data as well as an [example analysis from our other manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test).
+This directory contains both raw and processed data as well as data related to our [example analysis from our other manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test).
 See below "Data structure" for detailed explanation of the content.
 3. The .svs files of the histology slides from the pathology slide scanner were saved as .tif files using [ImageJ program with Bioformat plugin](https://imagej.nih.gov/ij/index.html) (Autoscale option on).
 4. Clone [Multidimensional diffusion MRI repository](https://github.com/markus-nilsson/md-dmri), run *setup_paths* and process the raw DTI data by running script "meningioma_pipe" in the folder Step_1_Process_DTI from this repository.
 5. Create MR structure by running *create_MR* in the folder Step_2_Init.